 Student Fees No units = no enrollment fees.
 However, course material fees may need to be paid (fees identified in class schedule or via the instructor).
 Enrollment fees based on residency status and unit value of the course; fees must be paid by the stated deadline.
 Book vouchers, material fees, and child care financial assistance may be available for noncredit courses.
 Grading No grade is awarded.
 Course does not appear on official transcript.
 If course is completed, a grade is issued (A, B, C, D, F, P, N/P).
 Course is listed on official transcript.
 Financial Aid Financial aid is not applicable to noncredit courses.
 Students may use financial aid, if qualified.
 Course Repetition May repeat the course as often as needed.
 Limited number of course repetitions allowed.

 NONCREDIT PROGRAMS OF STUDY

 A

-- · Adobe for Designers Certificate of Completion (p.
-10) - · Adult Learning Skills Certificate of Competency (p.
-16) - Adult Literacy Certificate of Competency (p.
-25) - ARE Exam Prep Certificate of Completion (p.
-10) - · AutoCAD Essentials Certificate of Completion (p.
-10) - · Automotive Quick Service Certificate of Completion (p.
-11)
+- Adult Learning Skills Certificate of Competency (p.
+12) - Adult Literacy Certificate of Competency (p.
+20) - ARE Exam Prep Certificate of Completion (p.
+20) - Automotive Quick Service Certificate of Completion (p.
+8)

 B